An Interventionist Approach to Mediation Analysis: Path-Specific Counterfactuals

 The general theory developed by \cite{shpitser13cogsci} associates a random variable with each subset of causal paths between a treatment $A$ and an outcome $Y$.
-The intuition is that this subset of proper\footnote{A proper causal path intersects the set $A$ only once at the source node.} causal paths from $A$ to $Y$ denoted $\pi$ remain active, while all other causal paths, denoted $\overline{\pi}$, from $A$ and $Y$ are blocked.\footnote{It is important to understand that the predicates `active' and `blocked' are applied to paths.
+The intuition is that this subset of proper\footnote{A proper causal path intersects the set $A$ only once at the source node.} causal paths from $A$ to $Y$ denoted $\pi$ remain active, while all other causal paths, denoted $\overline{\pi}$, from $A$ and $Y$ are blocked.\footnote{It is important to understand that the predicates ``active'' and ``blocked'' are applied to paths.
 In particular, it is possible for every edge and vertex on a blocked path to also be present on some active path, and vice-versa.} Next, pick a pair of value sets $a$ and $a'$ for elements in $A$; $a$ will be associated with active paths, $a'$ with those that are blocked.

-For any $V_i \in V$, define the potential outcome $V_i(\pi,a,a')$ by setting $A$ to $a$ for the purposes of paths in $\pi$ that end in $V_i$, and setting $A$ to $a'$ for the purposes of proper causal paths from $A$ to $V_i$ not in $\pi$.\footnote{Note that it follows from the definition of proper causal path that each path in $\pi$ is associated with a unique vertex in $A$; similarly for each path in $\overline{\pi}$.
+For any $V_i \in V$, define the potential outcome $V_i(\pi,a,a')$ by setting $A$ to $a$ for the purposes of \st{paths in $\pi$ that end in $V_i$} {proper causal paths from $A$ to $V_i$ in $\pi$}, and setting $A$ to $a'$ for the purposes of proper causal paths from $A$ to $V_i$ not in $\pi$.\footnote{Note that it follows from the definition of proper causal path that each path in $\pi$ is associated with a unique vertex in $A$; similarly for each path in $\overline{\pi}$.
 (Two paths may be associated with the same vertex in $A$.)} Formally, the definition is as follows, for any $V_i \in V$:

 where $V_j(a') \equiv a'$ if $V_j \in A$, and given by recursive substitution otherwise, $\pa^{\pi}_i$ is the set of parents of $V_i$ along an edge which is a part of a path in $\pi$, and $\pa^{\overline{\pi}}_i$ is the set of all other parents of $V_i$.